Office of Legal Residency

 Sister-State Agreement Memo

-Please contact Bri McKenney if you have specific questions on how a student might be eligible to receive in-state status for tuition purposes.
+Please contact Wesley Funsch if you have specific questions on how a student might be eligible to receive in-state status for tuition purposes.

-Please call (843-953-7312) or email to make an appointment to speak with the residency officer concerning residency requirements and eligibility.
+Please call (843-953-7312) or email to speak with the residency officer concerning residency requirements and eligibility.

 Click here to email a residency application and/or supporting documents via Secure Share.